Treblle/traefik-plugin-treblle-rust/README.md

 ```

 This pattern allows the middleware to inspect and potentially modify the body while ensuring that the original (or modified) body is still available for the rest of the request processing pipeline.

+## Testing

+The project includes several test scenarios:

+1. **JSON Requests**: Sent to `/consume`, these should be processed by the middleware and forwarded to the Treblle API.
+2. **Non-JSON Requests**: Sent to `/consume`, these should be ignored by the middleware but still reach the Consumer.
+3. **Blacklisted Route**: Requests to `/blacklisted-example` should be ignored by the middleware but reach the Consumer.
+4. **Sensitive Data**: JSON requests containing sensitive information (like passwords or credit card numbers) should be masked before being sent to the Treblle API.

+To verify these scenarios, check the logs of the Consumer service and the Treblle API after running the system for a while.

 ## Troubleshooting